 Japanese Website Guide

 If you happen to be interested on using the Japanese website, /u/ein_myria has made a guide on using it.
-Remember you must have a Tenso account, explained a bit below.
+Remember you must have a Tenso account to ship overseas.
 Here is a machine translator to write your name.

 International Website Guide

-Step 1: Go to A!Smart and choose your language.
+Step 1: Go to A!Smart and choose your language (any other than Japanese).

 Step 2: Adding items to your cart

 Some items can be ordered without being a THE ONE member (CD’s and magazines, for example).
 Try adding items to your cart, and if it does not ask for a THE ONE sign in, it’s ok to buy.

 Step 2.3: Once it loads, it may give an “ATTENTION” pop-up, dismiss it.
 Check that you have the correct amount of item in the cart, and then click on “Proceed to Check Out”.